redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ]
 ```

-Notice how the word "walk" is matched for Rupert Holmes' entry that contains "walks" and matched for Chris Stapleton's entry that contains "walk".
+Notice how the word "walk" is matched for Rupert Holmes' personal statement that contains "walks" *and* matched for Chris Stapleton's that contains "walk".
 Now search "walk raining".
 You'll see that this returns Rupert's entry only even though the exact text of neither of these words is found in his personal statement.
-But they are grammatically related.
+But they are *grammatically* related so it matched them.
 This is called stemming and it's a pretty cool feature of RediSearch that Redis OM exploits.

-And if you search for "a rain walk" you'll still match Rupert's entry even though the word "a" is not in the text.
+And if you search for "a rain walk" you'll *still* match Rupert's entry even though the word "a" is not in the text.
 Why?
 Because it's a common word that's not very helpful with searching.
 These common words are called stop words and this is another cool feature of RediSearch that Redis OM just gets for free.

-### Searching on the globe
+### Searching the globe

 RediSearch, and therefore Redis OM, both support searching by geographic location.
-You specify a point in the globe and a radius and it'll gleefully return all the entities within that radius.
+You specify a point in the globe, a radius, and the units for that radius and it'll gleefully return all the entities therein.
 Let's add a route to do just that:

 ```javascript
 router.get('/near/:lng,:lat/radius/:radius', async (req, res) => {